 Part of our kitchen is a conservatory – which means lots of funny angles, nowhere to add a curtain pole or fix standard blinds.
 So I had to look outside the box a little, and that’s when I came across Perfect Fit blinds.

-They are window treatments, so I wanted to show you what my own choice was for a tricky space, and why they work so well.
+They are window treatments, so I wanted to show you what my own choice was for a simple window dressing for a tricky space, and why they work so well.
 If you have similar windows in your home this may be the answer!

 Let’s go to the start – this is what my conservatory looked liked without any window treatments:-